GeorgiosAntoniou/georgiosantoniou.github.io/_pages/about.md

 Education
 ------
-- PhD University of Nottingham
+- Doctor of Philosophy, University of Nottingham
 - MS University of Minnesota
 - BSc University of Ioannina